coppercash/IPromise/README.md

 # IPromise

-Promise library in Swift conforming to [Promises/A+](http://promises-aplus.github.com/promises-spec), and more.
+Promise library in Swift conforms to [Promises/A+](http://promises-aplus.github.com/promises-spec), and more.

 ## Type safe